 I bring in a sample of the diarrhea our puppies produced; yep, I will bag it up in a poopy bag and bring it to our doctor.
 If there are any parasites or other things swirling around in their gut, we want to know right away so that we can start treatment.

-It wasn’t the vaccinations.
-Although the vaccinations led 24 hours of pain and tenderness for Scout (think how sore humans get after a flu shot), it wasn’t the reason for the diarrhea.
-We were able to get it cleared up with the bland diet, but it came right back when they went back onto their food.
+Back to my puppies…the diarrhea wasn't caused by vaccinations.
+Although the vaccinations led to 24 hours of pain and tenderness for Scout (think how sore humans get after a flu shot), it wasn't the reason for the diarrhea.
+We were able to get it cleared up with the bland diet, but it came right back when they went back to their food.
 Why?

 Too much liver.
 I did some more homework and found that the change in this batch's recipe (adding more liver instead of adding the chicken hearts) resulted in diarrhea.

-We feed 80% muscle meat (including chicken hearts), 10% bones, 10% organ meat (5% of which should be liver).
+At the time of the original version of this blog post, we fed 80% muscle meat (including chicken hearts), 10% bones, 10% organ meat (5% of which was liver).
 Speaking with other raw feeders, I found that I should feed liver 2-3 times a week, not daily unless in small amounts.
-Turns out that liver can cause loose stools if feed too much too quickly.
-We need to gradually build up the liver – so we started adding more muscle meat (chicken or turkey) to their food which worked.
+I learned that liver can cause loose stools if we feed our dogs too much too quickly.
+It's important to gradually build up the liver – so we started adding more muscle meat (chicken or turkey) to their food which worked.

 Update: I now balance our dogs' raw diet over time.
 This is much easier than constantly calculating 80/10/10.
 I use a spreadsheet to track what nutrients they need (I only look at it when I add a new food to their diet) and that gives me the confidence that my dogs' diet is complete.